Mobile is now the main growth lever in BtoC e-commerce

 - diversify your payment methods: there are now many different payment methods and many consumers use Apple Pay or Google Pay for example.
 Maximize your chances of getting a payment by offering these options.

 - allow users to automatically complete forms based on the data they have already entered.

 Front-Commerce is constantly adapting to new uses and will allow you to be flexible without interrupting your business and increasing your performance.
-By customizing your e-commerce site, you will be able to fluidify the navigation and allow the most optimal user experience.
+By customizing your e-commerce site with a PWA front-end, you will be able to fluidify the navigation and allow the most optimal user experience.
 Don’t wait any longer to offer your customers the mobile experience that suits them.